 5. "You'll Think Of Me"

-Wouldn't you know it, another incredible ballad from Golden Road.
+Wouldn't you know it, another incredible ballad from Golden Road?
 "You'll Think Of Me" was the fourth single from the record and another No. 1 hit.
 The song remains in heavy radio rotation on several formats, including the Adult Contemporary stations thanks to it peaking at No. 2 on that chart.
 Who knew a line like, "Take your cat but leave my sweater" could be so emotional?
 The song earned Urban his first Grammy award in 2006.

 4. "Making Memories Of Us"

 2004's Be Here carried Urban's momentum and cemented him as the real deal in mainstream country.
 "Making Memories Of Us" may be Urban's best wedding song (a tough feat) and easily one of his most sentimental and down-to-earth love songs.
 Is it any surprise that Rodney Crowell wrote it all by himself?
+The narrator really tells the story about how the one you love is your everything and how special it is to make memories together.
+Even years later it's easy to tear up to this song, just try it.
+But know I told you so.

 3. "Days Go By"